cortexproject/cortex/docs/guides/cortex-with-cassandra.md

 3. Configure Prometheus to send series to Cortex
 4. Configure Grafana to visualise metrics

+## Setup a locally running Cassandra

-Run Cassandra with following cmd
+Run Cassandra with following cmd:

 ```
 docker run -d --name cassandra --rm -p 9042:9042 cassandra:3.11
 ```

-Get a cql shell in the Cassandra container
+Get a cql shell in the Cassandra container:

 ```
 docker exec -it <container_id> cqlsh
 ```

-create a new keyspace for Cortex metrics in Cassandra by using the below command
+Create a new Cassandra keyspace for Cortex metrics:

 ```
 CREATE KEYSPACE cortex WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};
 ```

-Now Cortex needs configuration details.
-Now create a file called "single-process-config.yaml" add below content into it and make sure to add Cassandra instance details i.e

-Replace
+## Configure Cortex to store chunks and index on Cassandra

+Now we have to configure Cortex to store chunks and index in Cassandra.
+Create a config file called `single-process-config.yaml` and add the following content, replacing the placeholders:
- **LOCALHOST** = Addresses of your Cassandra instance, This can accept multiple addresses by passing them as comma separated values.
+- `LOCALHOST`: Addresses of your Cassandra instance.
+This can accept multiple addresses by passing them as comma separated values.

- **KEYSPACE**  = Add the desired keyspace for storing metrics from Cortex.
+- `KEYSPACE`: The name of the Cassandra keyspace used to store the metrics.